ghanshyam253/angular16_linting_husky/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
 `npx @angular/cli@16 new angular16_linting_husky`

 ng add angular-eslint or ng add @angular-eslint/schematics `ng add angular-eslint`

+install prettier
+`npm install --save-dev prettier`

+Create a Prettier configuration file: You can create a .prettierrc file `{`
+`  "singleQuote": true,`
+`  "trailingComma": "all"`
+`}`

+Add a Prettier ignore file: Create a .prettierignore file `node_modules`
+`dist`

+Format your code: You can format your code using Prettier by running the following command:
+`npx prettier --write .`